-The Doctoral Council, also known as DDocs, is primarily concerned with acting in the doctoral candidates' interests and helping to improve the conditions for those doing their doctorates at TU Dresden.
 In addition to work relating to university policy, the DDocs also wish to interact with you on an equal footing, available to all current and prospective doctoral candidates for questions on doing a doctoral degree in Dresden.

-The spokesperson of the Doctoral Council and one of their deputies are members of the Executive Committee of the Graduate Academy for the duration of their term of office, and regularly attend Executive Committee meetings.
-The Senate of TU Dresden has granted the spokesperson of the Doctoral Council the right to speak as a guest at its meetings.
-In this way, the elected representatives of the GA's doctoral candidates can bring their interests and concerns directly to bear in important discussions and decision-making processes.
+The spokesperson of the Doctoral Council is a member of the Executive Board of the Graduate Academy for the duration of their term of office and regularly participates in the Executive Board meetings.
+The Senate of the TU Dresden has granted the spokesperson of the Doctoral council the right to speak as a guest at its meetings.
+Thus, the elected representatives of the doctoral candidates of TU Dresden can directly introduce their interests and concerns into important discussion and decision-making processes.